Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Experiments with Medical Imaging Data

 shows RC curves for these confidence estimators across all tasks on ID data.
 For reference, we include the expected performance of a random ordering of predictions (denoted ``Random''), which is always equal to the full-coverage risk.
 Furthermore, we also include an ``Oracle'' bound, corresponding to a confidence estimator that always perfectly orders predictions according to the evaluation metric.
 (Note that this bound is not necessarily achievable, since it requires access to the ground-truth labels.)
 As can be seen, SDC consistently outperforms all non-tunable baselines and achieves results close to the Oracle.

 Figure~\ref{fig:result_rc_curves_OOD}

 shows the same evaluation on OOD data, where we additionally indicate the (full-coverage) risk on the corresponding ID data; this is relevant since one possible use case for selective classification on OOD data is to allow a model to achieve the same performance obtained on ID data, albeit at a smaller coverage.
+When achievable, the operating point where the selective and full-coverage ID risks coincide is denoted by a circle.
 Again, the SDC consistently achieves the lowest risk across all coverage levels.
-Notably, it is the only non-tunable method that attains, at some non-zero coverage, a selective risk that matches the full-coverage ID risk; the corresponding operating point is denoted by a circle.
+Notably, \new{although it is not the only method that reaches, at some non-zero coverage, a selective risk equivalent to the full-coverage ID risk, it remains the only one demonstrating this behavior consistently across datasets.
+In contrast, PLA attains such a point only for the Polyp OOD scenario, at a marginal coverage of approximately 0.79\%.}